jhauberg/cards.py/README.md

 # <img width="72" src="https://rawgit.com/jhauberg/cards.py/master/cards.svg" alt="cards.py"> cards.py

 A tool for generating print-ready sheets of cards.
-Particularly useful in the early stages of prototyping a card game.

-Feed it with a [CSV file](example/my-data.csv) containing all your card data, and it will output a single HTML file with pages of your cards laid out for easy and efficient cutting.
+Feed it with a [CSV file](example/my-data.csv) containing all your card data and it will output an HTML file with pages of your cards laid out for easy and efficient cutting.
+It's like a static site generator, but for cards.

-Use your browsers print function to save the pages to a PDF, or to print immediately.
+Use the print function of your browser to save the pages to a PDF or to print them immediately.

 **Currently only A4 pages with Poker-sized cards (2.5x3.5 inches) is supported.**